-It is necessary to know about GED test if you are going to take it in the near future.
-GED is a program that is specially designed for people who are 18 years or older who have been unable to pursue regular and formal education due to some reason or the other.
-GED test is conducted, directed and organized by American Council of Education.
+It is necessary to know about the test if you are going to take it in the near future.
+This is a program that is specially designed for people who are 18 years or older who have been unable to pursue regular and formal education due to some reason or the other.
+It is conducted, directed and organized by American Council of Education.
 The American Council of Education, which was established in 1918, helps such individuals to appear for higher education and upgrade their qualification.
 It helps to certify their academic caliber.

-On clearing the GED test, the American Council of Education issues a diploma to the candidates.
-Many colleges and universities recognize the diploma issued by ACE across America.
-Along with upgrading the qualifications, the GED test also helps the candidates to apply for and take up various jobs related to this diploma.
-Before appearing for the main GED test, it is mandatory for the candidate to appear for the pre-test.
-The pre-test is usually conducted to testify the effectiveness and caliber of the examinee.
-The pre-test checks whether the candidate has the ability to clear the actual GED test.
+On clearing the test, a diploma is issued to the candidates.
+Many colleges and universities recognize this diploma across America.
+Along with upgrading the qualifications, the test also helps the candidates to apply for and take up various jobs related to this diploma.
+Before appearing for the main test, it is mandatory for the candidate to appear for the pre-test.
+The pre-test is usually conducted to testify the effectiveness and caliber of the examinees.
+The pre-test checks whether the candidate has the ability to clear the actual test.

-After clearing the pre-test, the examinee can sit for the main GED test.
-In the main GED test the examinee will have to undergo five tests in total.
-Here is some information about the GED test sections:
+After clearing the pre-test, the examinee can sit for the main test.
+Here, the examinees will have to undergo five tests in total.
+Here is some information about the sections in the test: